-Pregnant women take classes, watch movies and ask questions about pushing, but until a woman is in active labor, she will have no idea how strong the pressure and the need to push
+You can take classes, watch movies and ask questions about pushing, but until you are in active labor, you won't know exactly how strong the pressure and the need to push

 - Rest between contractions.
 The female body can take a lot, but pushing is hard work.
 Resting between contractions does not mean you’ll be able to sleep, but closing your eyes and drifting away to a mental comfort spot may be helpful.

 - Don’t push unless you feel like pushing.
 More and more women are choosing a no push labor.
-As long as baby is healthy and strong in the birth canal, contractions of the uterus should push the baby out on its own.
+As long as the baby is healthy and strong in the birth canal, contractions of the uterus should push the baby out on its own.

 - Don’t worry about pain medications and pushing.
-Epidurals only take away the worst of the pain, mom will still feel the pressure associated with each contraction.
+Epidurals only take away the worst of the pain, you will still feel the pressure associated with each contraction.
 At the peak of the contraction, the need to push will be strong in most cases.